General Concepts

 }

-Multiple async() calls are not allowed and will throw an exception.
+The use of multiple async() calls is not allowed and throws an exception.

 Duration (Timeout) Parameter